singhpraveen2010/druid-satori-demo/README.md

 02suggest_supervisor_spec.py will peek into Kafka and suggest a supervisor spec for you.
 The spec requires a bit of editing but helps you get started.
 You should be able to bring in any data source you like from Satori if you favor something else.

-## Fun Fact

-Github projects that use emojis in their descriptions get more stars for no good reason.
-# druid-satori-demo